carsonblee/SSW567/README.md

 **hw00:** Basic "Hello world" script with accompanying unittest script to ensure the script runs.

 **hw00b:** Testing Triangle Classification
-Script to classify triangles into the three types: equilateral, isosceles, and scalene as well as if the triangle is a right triangle or not.
-Includes a unittest script to verify the correct classifications of triangles.

 ### hw04
 **hw04a:** GitHub API